-- A switch-in-a-loop construction is used in order to let the flow of execution move between basic blocks of code in an arbitrary manner: We set label to the (numerical representation of the) label of the basic block we want to reach, and do a break, which leads to the proper basic block being reached.
-Inside each basic block, every line of code corresponds to a line of LLVM assembly, generally in a very straightforward manner. - Memory is implemented by HEAP, a JavaScript array.
+• A switch-in-a-loop construction is used in order to let the flow of execution move between basic blocks of code in an arbitrary manner: We set \\label\\ to the (numerical representation of the) label of the fragment we want to reach, and do a break, which leads to the proper fragment being reached.
+Inside each fragment, every line of code corresponds to a line of LLVM assembly, generally in a very straightforward manner.

+- Memory is implemented by HEAP, a JavaScript array.
 Reading from memory is a read from that array, and writing to memory is a write.
 STACKTOP is the current position of the stack.
 (Note that we allocate 4 memory locations for 32-bit integers on the stack, but only write to 1 of them.
-See Section 2.1.1 for why.) - LLVM assembly functions become JavaScript functions, and function calls are normal JavaScript function calls.
+See Section 2.2 for why.) - LLVM assembly functions become JavaScript functions, and function calls are normal JavaScript function calls.
 In general, we attempt to generate as 'normal' JavaScript as possible. - We implemented the LLVM add operation using simple addition in JavaScript.
 As mentioned earlier, the semantics of that code are not entirely identical to those of the original LLVM assembly code (in this case, overflows will have very different effects).
-We will explain Emscripten's approach to that problem in Section 2.1.2.
+We will explain Emscripten's approach to that problem in Section 2.2.1.